-Note that the Department of Education sets the Expected Family Contribution to zero for individuals who had a parent or guardian die while in military service in Iraq or Afghanistan after Sept.
+Note that the Department of Education sets the Expected Family Contribution to zero for individuals who had a parent or guardian died.
+At the same time, in military service in Iraq or Afghanistan after Sept.
 11 event, who meet the additional eligibility requirements.
-Setting the expected family contribution to zero maximizes Pell Grant aid these individuals can get.
+Setting the expected family contribution to zero maximizes the Pell Grant aid these individuals can get.

 Do I have to meet any other requirements?

 Yes.
 The U.S. Department of Education only awards Pell Grants to individuals who:

 - Have a valid Social Security Number

 - Maintain satisfactory academic progress (i.e., maintain a 2.0 grade-point average and an expected graduation date within 150 percent of the normal timeframe)

 - Are qualified to obtain a post-secondary education

 If you want to receive federal aid, you’ll need to submit your FAFSA® by the federal and state deadlines as well as any deadlines at the schools you’re applying to.